Skip to main content

 Globals

 Noir supports global variables.
-The global's type can be inferred by the compiler entirely:
+The global's type must be specified by the user:

 fn main() {